jimz011/homekit-infused/docs/installation.md

 | [Layout Card](https://github.com/thomasloven/lovelace-layout-card) | Frontend | This card is needed for the layout, IMPORTANT: Read the note below |
 | [Browser Mod](https://github.com/thomasloven/hass-browser_mod) | Integration | Browser-mod makes the browser more useful and gives us the opportunity to show/create custom popups and many more! |
 | [Lovelace Gen](https://github.com/thomasloven/hass-lovelace_gen) | Integration | This is the MOST important piece of the setup, without this HKI will not work!
 Don't add this to your `configuration.yaml` file as the included package already does so for you, if you already have `lovelace_gen:` in your `configuration.yaml` please remove or comment that line! |

-*Note: After installing all the addons, open the following folder `/www/community/lovelace-layout-card/` and remove all of its contents, do NOT remove the folder!
-The file will be added back when copying HKI.

 ### Adding Resources
 Resources are added automatically when the card gets installed within HACS, but to be sure check them through `Sidebar > Lovelace Dashboards > Resources`.